Tuesday, March 8, 2016

 But nowhere in the series is Kato spotlighted as in the episode "The Preying Mantis", involving a Chinese criminal group called a "Tong", despite having very little dialogue.

-Watch how Kato,without saying a word, dominates the scenes he's in with Low Sing, the head of the Tong who's working with gangster Duke Slate, using body language and facial expression to interact with Low Sing while the Hornet and Slate discuss terms for a ransom, and later, during the showdown where Low Sing and Kato battle one-on-one.
+Watch how Kato, without saying a word, dominates the scenes he's in with Low Sing, the head of the Tong who's working with gangster Duke Slate, by using only body language and facial expression to interact with Low Sing while the Hornet and Slate discuss terms for a ransom, and later, during the showdown where Low Sing and Kato battle one-on-one.

 Be here tomorrow as we go into Bruce Lee, the man who was Kato!